 Reduce, Reuse, Recycle!

 It is that time of year when, after months of cold, wintery doldrums, we excitedly look toward spring.
-With spring comes more sunshine and warmer temperatures, but there is another aspect of the season that attractive.
+With spring comes more sunshine and warmer temperatures, but there is another aspect of the season that is attractive.
 Spring is a time of renewal, birth and new possibilities.
 It is a time when we can look around us and take in the wonders of the natural cycles of Mother Earth.
 It only makes sense that springtime is when we celebrate Earth Day, a day to show our gratitude and appreciation for the beauty and bounty of this planet that we live on.
 A great way to celebrate Earth Day is by making a commitment to adopt habits that will lessen your overall ecological footprint.

 The truth is that we all can be doing a little more to reduce our ecological footprint, and even the smallest changes can have an important effect.
 Your ecological footprint refers to the amount of space on this planet that is required to sustain yourself at your current standard of living.
 At our current rate, we are using more resources annually than the Earth can support in the same amount of time.
 It takes about eighteen months for the planet to produce, and recover from producing, the resources that we use in only twelve months.
 This means that at this point, we really need one and a half Earths, and estimates are that as we make our way through the next decade, that we are racing towards requiring two Earths to support our ecological footprints.
 Since going out and getting another planet isn’t an option, we each have an obligation to act as ecologically responsible as possible.